brooklynrail/brooklynrail-platform/content/events/2020/07/the-history-of-the-rail.md

 summary: "The conversation with Joan Jonas and Rail guest critic, Daisy Desrosiers has been postponed.
-Please join us for a conversation presented by publisher, Phong Bui with curatorial assistant, Nick Bennett to discuss the history and curatorial projects of the Brooklyn Rail as we approach out 20th year anniversary.
+Please join us for a conversation presented by publisher, Phong Bui with curatorial assistant, Nick Bennett to discuss the history and curatorial projects of the Brooklyn Rail as we approach our 20th year anniversary.
 We'll conclude with a poetry reading from Stacy Szymaszek. "
 people:
   - person: phong-h-bui